Orlin, filter coffee from Nicaragua

 Tell me more about Orlin

-This special coffee comes from our small experimental field mil variedades (One Thousand Varieties) on our Finca Santa Rita.
-The field is only about 100m higher than the main part of the Santa Rita farm, but the climate is much windier and cooler.
-In these challenging climatic conditions, we experiment with different coffee varieties to find out which ones perform particularly well.
+This special coffee comes from our small experimental field, "Mil Variedades" (One Thousand Varieties), on our Finca Santa Rita.
+The field is only about 100 meters higher than Santa Rita, but the climate is significantly windier and cooler.
+In these challenging climatic conditions, we experiment with different coffee varieties to find out which ones perform best.
 Parainema is one of them.
-The name is a contraction of "Paraiso", the area in southern Honduras (= parai), and "Nematodos" (= nema), the roundworms that attack the roots of the coffee plants in the region.
-A resistant hybrid was bred in Honduras (Parainema), which for years was somewhat overshadowed by the more traditional varieties.
+The name is a contraction of "Paraiso," the area in southern Honduras (= parai), and "Nematodos" (= nema), the nematodes that attack the roots of coffee plants in the region.
+A resistant hybrid (Parainema) was bred in Honduras for this purpose, which for years was somewhat overshadowed by the more traditional varieties.
 But Orlin proves that this no longer has to be the case.

 Why does coffee taste the way it does?

-The range of aromas is incredibly broad and at every temperature level reveals a new insight into a precise post-harvest process.
-Where does this come from?
+The aroma spectrum is incredibly broad, revealing new insights into a precise post-harvest process at every temperature.
+Why does this come from?
 The cherries were picked and then sorted in the water channels.
 The floating cherries were filtered out.
-First, we fermented the cherries for ten days in a barrel without air.
-Then we dried the cherries in the shade for 26 days.
-The long contact time between the coffee bean and the pulp gave the fermentation enough time to produce aromas that would not otherwise be there.
+First, we fermented the cherries for ten days in an airless barrel.
+Then, we dried the cherries in the shade for 26 days.
+The long contact time between the coffee bean and the pulp gave the fermentation enough time to develop aromas that wouldn't otherwise be present.

 Why did we buy this coffee?

-We buy all the coffee from our farm - including pico lots, i.e. volumes that are less than 1kg this year.
-Every year we do new fermentation experiments to understand the place even better.
-The plants from mil variedades are also slowly yielding, so that we now have very small lots.
-Through the experiments we are sharpening our understanding of which variety harmonizes with which fermentation method.
-The Parainema in this post-harvest process has been showing itself for three years as the way in which we want to interpret the coffee.
+We purchase all our coffee from our farm—including pico-lots, meaning volumes that are less than 1 kg this year.
+Every year, we conduct new fermentation experiments to better understand the location.
+The plants from Mil Variedades are also slowly yielding, so we now have very small lots.
+Through these experiments, we are sharpening our understanding of which variety harmonizes with which fermentation method.
+The parainema in this post-harvest process has been demonstrating for the past three years how we want to interpret the coffee.

 How do we roast this coffee?

-We roast the coffee as a 12.5kg batch in the 30kg Giesen roaster.
+We roast the coffee as a 12.5kg batch in a 30kg Giesen roaster.
 The total roasting time is 8:50, with a development time of 45 seconds, or 8.5%.
-The final temperature here is 3 degrees lower than, for example, with Ichamama, because heavily processed coffees become more porous and release oils at relatively low final temperatures, which is something we want to avoid.
+The final temperature here is 3 degrees lower than, for example, with Ichamama, because heavily processed coffees become more porous and release oils even at relatively low final temperatures, which we want to avoid.